 Be diligent in keeping your home on wheels dry.
 We found these devices called Eva-Dry.
 We keep one in the storage space under the bed, because that area doesn’t get much airflow and another in the living space.
 To keep fresh air circulating, we also keep the fan on and the lid cracked almost all the time.
 I even drilled 30 holes into the structure supporting the cavity under the bed to keep air flowing through there.
 All of these things seem to help keep the mold situation under control… at least inside.
 I had to scrub the roof at one point to get the mold off of it.
 I guess we just need to visit the desert more often.

-#5 – You Have to Plan Ahead when Traveling Full-Time
+5) You Must Plan Ahead when Traveling Full-Time

 This one was a hard one for me.
 I am good at planning vacations but I wanted this lifestyle to be sporadic.
 Exploring a place and finding the gems that only locals know about.